hbrobotics/ros_arduino_bridge/README.md

 Overview
 --------
 This branch (kinetic-devel) is intended for ROS Kinetic and above, and uses the catkin buildsystem.
-It may also be compatible with ROS Hydro.
+It may also be compatible with ROS Indigo.

 This ROS metapackage includes an Arduino library (called ROSArduinoBridge) and a collection of ROS packages for controlling an Arduino-based robot using standard ROS messages and services.
 The stack does **not** depend on ROS Serial.